Allen Lazard Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Matchup vs. Minnesota

-- Against the Vikings, Lazard has averaged 27 receiving yards per game in his four career matchups, 14.5 fewer than his over/under for Sunday's game.
+- In his four matchups against the Vikings, Lazard's 27 receiving yards average is 14.5 less than his over/under for Sunday's game (41.5).

-- In four matchups, Lazard has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Vikings.
+- Lazard, in four matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The 269.7 passing yards the Vikings yield per game makes them the NFL's 28th-ranked pass defense this season.
+- The Vikings have the NFL's 28th-ranked pass defense this season, allowing 269.7 yards per game through the air.

-- The Vikings' defense is 24th in the NFL, giving up 1.7 passing touchdowns per game.
+- At 1.7 passing TDs allowed per game, the Vikings defense is ranked 24th in the league.

 Recent Performances

-- In last week's game against the Browns, Lazard was targeted five times and recorded two catches for 45 yards (22.5 yards per catch) and scored one touchdown.
+- Against the Browns last week, Lazard was targeted five times and totaled 45 yards on two receptions while scoring one touchdown.

-- Lazard's stat line over his last three games shows 10 catches for 143 yards and two touchdowns.
-He averaged 47.7 receiving yards per game and was targeted 16 times.
+- Lazard has totaled 143 receiving yards (47.7 per game) and two touchdowns, reeling in 10 passes on 16 targets in his last three games.

 Lazard's Green Bay Teammates